PawseySC/containers-openfoam-workshop/_episodes/04_buildingAnOpenFOAMContainer.md

 ## C. Building a first Docker image with MPICH

+> ## General advice:
-- As mentioned in the previous days, builiding containers of large applications will need some trial-and-error process
+> - As mentioned in the previous seminars, builiding containers of large applications will need some trial-and-error process
+>

-- The building of an OpenFOAM image needs trial-and-error.
+> - The building of an OpenFOAM image needs trial-and-error.
 (Installations of OpenFOAM are sometimes very time consuming)
+>

-- Therefore, we recommended to build the image first with Docker and convert it to Singularity afterwards
+> - Therefore, we recommended to build the image first with Docker and convert it to Singularity afterwards
+>

-- This also allows more portability
+> - This also allows more portability
+>
+{: .callout}

-> ## Steps for building our first image based on `pawsey/mpich-base`
+> ## C.I Steps for building our first image based on `pawsey/mpich-base`
 > 1. cd into the exercise directory:
 >    ~~~
 >    ubuntu@vm:pawseyTraining$ cd containers-openfoam-workshop-scripts/04_buildingAnOpenFOAMContainer/openfoam-2.4.x